Skip to content

 2) What is the World Heart Day theme for 2025?

-The World Heart Federation’s campaign theme for 2024–2026 is “Use Heart for Action.”
-In 2025, the focus continues on turning awareness into action—screening, healthier daily habits, and timely care.
+The World Heart Federation’s campaign theme for 2024 to 2026 is “Use Heart for Action.”
+In 2025, the campaign continues to focus on turning awareness into action through screening, healthier habits, and timely care.

 3) What are the best daily habits for heart health?

-Daily movement, a balanced diet with fewer ultra-processed foods, not smoking, steady sleep, and stress management are some of the most effective habits.
+Daily movement, a balanced diet, cutting back on ultra-processed foods, not smoking, getting steady sleep, and managing stress are some of the most effective things you can do.

 4) What is the most important screening for heart disease?

-Blood pressure is a key one (often symptom-free).
-Cholesterol and blood sugar are also essential—especially if you have family history or lifestyle risk factors.
+Blood pressure is one of the most important checks because it often shows no symptoms.
+Cholesterol and blood sugar are also essential, especially if you have family history or other risk factors.

 the Author